oweitman/ioBroker.vis-2-widgets-rssfeed/README.md

 this adapter contains only the vis-2 widgets for the adapter rssfeed.

 For a detailed description of the widgets and functionality see Adapter rssfeed.

 ## Changelog

 <!--
 	Placeholder for next versions:
 	### __WORK IN PROGRESS__
 -->

+### **WORK IN PROGRESS**

+- intoroduction of the rss multi feed widget
+- update icons for light and dark theme
+- improved translation

 ### 0.2.4 (2024-06-25)

 - fix github commands to non deprecated